nullgemm/globuf/readme.md

 They take arguments: execute them alone to get some help about that.

-The scripts named after executable file formats generate ninja scripts to compile the Globox core module.
+The scripts named after executable file formats generate ninja scripts to compile the Globuf core module.
 An example use for Linux would be:
 ```
 ./make/lib/elf.sh development common
 ```

-The scripts named after platforms will generate ninja scripts to compile Globox platforms when supplied the `common` argument, but using backend names instead will generate ninja scripts to compile backends:
+The scripts named after platforms will generate ninja scripts to compile Globuf platforms when supplied the `common` argument, but using backend names instead will generate ninja scripts to compile backends:
 ```
 ./make/lib/x11.sh development common